You are a Scientist

 “The two-week meeting of the CBD is its first in two years.
 It has always been the neglected sibling of its twin, the United Nations Framework Convention on Climate Change.
 The two organisations were conceived amid great hope at the Rio Earth summit in 1992 but while the energy transition has attracted heads of state interested in billion-dollar renewable projects, the effort to save the natural world has been left to weak environment ministries, conservation NGOs and underfunded scientists” –Jonathan Watts.
 Habitat loss threatens all our futures, world leaders warned | World news | The Guardian

 Yesterday at my house we received 2.25″ of rain (with hail) in less than an hour.
 In arid regions, that’s a lot.
 The gutters clogged with hail, spilled over, and contributed to ponding in the yard that came within 1/4 inch of flowing over the patio door sills.
-I have a flood wall planned, and hope there’s still time to get it built before another intense storm comes along.
+I have a flood wall planned, but eventual flooding will probably flow over any wall I can build.

 The graph below shows the best scientific estimates of the cumulative effect of delays.
 If emissions begin to fall now, we can stay below 2 degrees of rise if we reach zero by 2040.
 If emissions do not begin falling until 2025, we must reach zero by 2033 to stay below 2 degrees.
 Eight years?
 Having had a strong taste of the coming catastrophe by then, we might try.
 But the effort itself would be so costly, we probably wouldn’t make it.
 Dropping to zero in 21 years if we begin now will be incredibly difficult.
 It will require a global switch to wartime economies dedicated to building renewable energy and making emission cuts.
 Emissions are still rising as we approach 2020, and reaching zero in 21 years seems unlikely.